Taiji dolphin drive hunt: Context and history

-According to the Japanese Fisheries Research Agency, 1,623 were caught in Wakayama Prefecture in 2007 for human consumption or resale to dolphinariums, mostly caught at Taiji.

-Results of 2015-2016 Drive Hunt

 Species and numbers

-In Japan, striped, spotted, Risso's, and bottlenose dolphins are most commonly hunted, but several other species such as the false killer whale are also occasionally caught.
-A small number of orcas have been caught in the past as well.

-Catches in 2007 amounted to 384 striped dolphins, 300 bottlenose dolphins, 312 Risso's dolphins, and 243 southern short finned pilot whales, for a total of 1,239 animals.
-These numbers do not include dolphins or other small whale species killed using various other methods, such as offshore harpoon hunts, in which mainly porpoises are killed.
-Another 77 bottlenose dolphins, 8 Risso dolphins, 5 southern short finned pilot whales were captured for use in the entertainment industry in Japan, China, Korea, and Taiwan.
-The quota set by the government for the species that were targeted in drive hunts that year allowed for the capture of 685 striped dolphins, 1,018 bottlenose dolphins, 541 Risso's dolphins, and 369 southern short finned pilot whales.
-The quota applies to all hunting methods.
-Relatively few striped dolphins are found in the coastal waters, probably due to hunting.

-A number of dolphin welfare advocacy groups such as Earth Island Institute, Surfers for Cetaceans, and Dolphin Project Inc., dispute these official Japanese claims.
-These groups assert that the number of dolphins and porpoises killed is much higher, estimated at 25,000 per year.

-Hunting dolphins for commercial purposes in Taiji continues.
-In 2008, 1,484 dolphins and whales were caught, while fisherman planned to catch around 2,400 in 2009.
-Some of the dolphins are sold to aquatic parks, instead of slaughtered, and Ted Hammond is one of the main brokers for Taiji.

-A hunt took place in the Futo area of Itō, Shizuoka in 2004.
+Drive hunt

+Nine species of dolphins, listed in the table below, were caught in the Taiji dolphin drive hunt from FY2010 to FY2022.
+The hunting season ran from September to the following August.

+Harpooning hunt

+Five species of dolphins, listed in the table below, were caught in the Taiji dolphin harpooning hunt from FY2010 to FY2022.
+The hunting season ran from September to the following August.

 The initial drive

 In Japan, the hunting is done by a select group of fishermen.
 When a pod of dolphins has been spotted, fishing boats move into position.
 One end of a steel pipe is lowered into the water, and the fisherman aboard the boats strike the pipe with mallets.
 This is done at strategic points around the pod, in an effort to herd them toward land.
 The clamor disrupts the dolphins' sonar throwing off their navigation and herds them towards the bay which leads to a sheltered cove.
 There, the fishermen quickly close off the area with nets to prevent the dolphins' escape.
 As the dolphins are initially quite agitated, they are left to calm down over night.
 The following day, fishermen enter the bay in small boats, and the dolphins are caught one at a time.
 Some are selected for live capture and are sold to dolphinariums.
 Others are slaughtered for their meat.
 Many protesters object to both uses.